Bluebonnet Foot and Ankle Institute

 In addition to improper nail trimming, there are other causes that frequently lead to this condition:

-Dr. Kaviani can determine the most likely cause of your ingrown toenail and get you started on the best treatment plan, and give suggestions for preventing a recurrence.
+Dr. Kaviani or Dr. Chabokrow can determine the most likely cause of your ingrown toenail and get you started on the best treatment plan, and give suggestions for preventing a recurrence.

 For a mild ingrown toenail, soaking your foot in warm, soapy water several times a day can help soothe and relieve symptoms.
-If your condition is severe, Dr. Kaviani might prescribe oral antibiotics or place a splint under the nail tip to lift and separate it from the surrounding skin.
+If your condition is severe, your podiatrist might prescribe oral antibiotics or place a splint under the nail tip to lift and separate it from the surrounding skin.

-If necessary, he may recommend surgery to remove the ingrown portion of the nail.
+If necessary, they may recommend surgery to remove the ingrown portion of the nail.
 This provides a more permanent solution if there’s a high probability your toenail will grow back incorrectly.

-To remove the nail, Dr. Kaviani numbs the area with a local anesthetic, then removes the portion of the nail’s edge and tip that’s embedded in your skin.
-Depending on the severity of the condition, sometimes he needs to remove the entire nail.
+To remove the nail, Dr. Kaviani or Dr. Chabokrow numbs the area with a local anesthetic, then removes the portion of the nail’s edge and tip that’s embedded in your skin.
+Depending on the severity of the condition, sometimes they need to remove the entire nail.